-Automatic Sequences: SERIAL and SERIAL8
+Automatic Sequences: BIGSERIAL, SERIAL, and SERIAL8

-The SERIAL data type is simply INTEGER with a special feature.
-Similarly, the SERIAL8 data type is INT8 with a special feature.
-Whenever a new row is inserted into a table, the database server automatically generates a new value for a SERIAL or SERIAL8 column.
+The SERIAL data type has the positive non-zero range of an INTEGER with a special feature.
+Similarly, the BIGSERIAL and SERIAL8 data types have the positive non-zero range of an INT8 with a special feature.
+Whenever a new row is inserted into a table, the database server automatically generates a new value for BIGSERIAL, SERIAL, or SERIAL8 columns.